web-platform-tests/wpt/server-side.md

   no more content to send.

-In the absence of a repetition command, the entire remainder of the content is sent at once when the command list id exhausted.
+In the absence of a repetition command, the entire remainder of the content is sent at once when the command list is exhausted.
 So for example:

     example.txt?pipe=trickle(d1)